Revitalizing Multivariate Time Series Forecasting: Learnable Decomposition with Inter-Series Dependencies and Intra-Series Variations Modeling: Experiments

-In comparison to a simple moving average kernel, the trainable 1D convolutional kernel, as depicted in Table~\ref{t:ablation_of_kernel}, consistently exhibits superior predictive performance across all four datasets regardless of its trainability.
-The untrainable version of 1D convolutional kernel brings an average 7.28\% of MSE decrease across five datasets compared to using a moving average kernel, while the trainable version gives 11.98\%.
-The obtained results conclusively demonstrate the superior efficacy of our trainable 1D convolutional kernel over a simple moving average kernel, and the trainability of the kernel plays a significant role in its adaptability.
+In comparison to a simple Moving Average Kernel, the Learnable Decomposition Module, as depicted in Table~\ref{t:ablation_of_kernel}, consistently exhibits superior predictive performance across all four datasets regardless of its trainability.
+The untrainable version of the 1D convolutional kernel brings an average 7.28\% of MSE decrease across five datasets compared to using a Moving Average Kernel, while the trainable version gives 11.98\%.
+The obtained results conclusively demonstrate the superior efficacy of our Learnable Decomposition Module over a simple Moving Average Kernel, and the trainability of the kernel plays a significant role in its adaptability.
 We leave further analysis to APPENDIX~\ref{app:decom results visualization}-\ref{app:ms_deom}.

+\textbf{Decomposition result analysis.} To further investigate why our Learnable Decomposition Module (LD) is a better time series decomposition solution than Moving Average Kernel (MOV), we conducted the following analysis on the seasonal part and trend part obtained.

+Since the seasonal part represents repetitive patterns in the raw sequence, a good seasonal part should capture all major frequencies in the raw sequence.
+We separately calculated the amplitude similarity of the dominant frequencies (top 25\%) between the seasonal part obtained by each method and the raw sequence, denoted as \textbf{FFT}.
+A better decomposition strategy should yield a seasonal part with higher similarity to the dominant frequencies of the raw sequence.

+A good trend part should effectively capture the trend changes in the original sequence.
+Thus, we employed Dynamic Time Warping (DTW) \citep{Müller2007dtw} to compute the similarity between the raw sequence and the trend parts obtained from the two decompositions, denoted as \textbf{DTW}.
+A superior decomposition strategy should result in a trend part with higher DTW similarity to the raw sequence.